rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 In summary, a class can implement both `Comparator` and `Comparable` interfaces.
 This allows you to define a natural ordering for the class while also providing additional sorting strategies through comparators.
 This flexibility is useful for sorting objects in different ways without modifying the original class structure.

 ---
+In Java, `Comparable` is not a functional interface; it's more of a marker interface that indicates a class's ability to be compared naturally.
+Comparator, on the other hand, is a functional interface.
+This difference stems from how they are used for sorting: Comparable defines the inherent ordering within a class, while Comparator provides external comparison logic.
+Elaboration:

+-    Comparable: This interface has a single method, `compareTo()`, which defines the natural ordering of objects within a class.
+If a class implements Comparable, its objects can be sorted using algorithms like `Collections.sort()` without needing a separate comparator.
+- Comparator: This interface has a single abstract method, `compare()`.
+It's a functional interface, meaning it can be implemented with lambda expressions or method references.
+Comparator allows you to define custom comparison logic for sorting, which is particularly useful when you want to sort objects in different ways or when you can't modify the class itself.

+---
 ## Q. How do you handle multiple sorting criteria in Java?
 Sorting with Multiple Criteria in Java
 When you need to sort a collection of objects based on more than one attribute, you can use a `Comparator` in Java.
 Here's how to do it, along with explanations and an example: